ilyes-ced/torrent/READme.md

 ```

 ## to fix
+- [ ] some Peers responses come out as binary instead of text of Ip addresses (maybe change it to udp (https://www.bittorrent.org/beps/bep_0015.html))
 - [ ] refactor and improve naming
 - [ ] divide code to more functions for better testing
 - [ ] add connection resets in case of connection errors (using MSCP channels maybe)